Technigo/project-weather-app/README.md

 ## The problem

-We worked to according to the instructions and used stack over flow and google to solve some of the problems we approached.
+We worked according to the instructions and used stack over flow and google to solve some of the problems we approached.
-If there was more time, we would have made the code more efficiant and tighter.
-And solve the timezone problem.
+If there was more time, we would have made the code more efficiant and solve the timezone problem.

 ## View it live